Hire an Experienced Indiana Expungement Lawyer

 The following felonies cannot be expunged or sealed at any time:

 - Certain crimes against persons such as sex trafficking

 Start Over with a Clean Slate with the Help of Dedicated Indianapolis Criminal Defense Lawyers

-If you were wrongly accused of a crime you didn’t commit and the prosecutor dropped the case, Eskew Law LLC can help you remove this arrest from your record permanently.
+If you were wrongly accused of a crime you didn’t commit and the prosecutor dropped the case, Eskew Law, LLC can help you remove this arrest from your record permanently.
 Even if you made a simple mistake and served your time, we can assist you with starting fresh and getting back on your feet by applying for expungement of your criminal record.
 We can explain whether your criminal record disqualifies you from expungement, which type of petition matches your circumstances, and what you must include in the petition to show you are eligible by a preponderance of the evidence.
 We take this privilege and responsibility seriously for all of our clients throughout Indianapolis and Central Indiana.
-Contact us for a consultation on expungement of your criminal history, or call Eskew Law LLC at (317) 974-0177 now.
+Contact us for a consultation on the expungement of your criminal history, or call Eskew Law, LLC at (317) 974-0177 now.

 Our criminal defense team also handles other types of cases, including: